nouha404/manga_api/readme.md

     "/docs/": "Documentation.",

     "/chapters/": "Get all chapters",
-    "/chapters/100/": "Get informations of chapter 100 (Name and Pages)", "/chapters/100/name/": "Get name only about chapter 100", "/chapters/100/pages/": "Get all images about chapters 10", "/chapters/100/pages/13": "Get image only of chapters 13",
+    "/chapters/100/name/": "Get name only about chapter 100", "/chapters/100/pages/": "Get all images about chapters 10", "/chapters/100/pages/13": "Get image only of chapters 13",